[Home] [Back to Ironwork & Metalwork page]

 finished gates would be much too large for my little shop, so after the parts

-used a combination of traditional blacksmith's techniques and modern welding.
+of traditional blacksmith's techniques and modern welding.
+Hot collaring,

-Hot collaring, riveting tenons, piercing, and stick welding and mig-welding.
-The
+riveting tenons, piercing, and stick welding and mig-welding.
+The gates were

-flat stock.
 Stiles were made of 1-1/2" square stock.
 These gates are very heavy.
+The columns

-The columns that support them were actually steel beams enclosed in the brick
+that support them were actually steel beams enclosed in the brick walls.

 A